 Some users have reported that Face ID refuses to work altogether.
 This is an issue that Apple has acknowledged, prompting replacements of the camera unit (both front and rear-facing) on affected devices.
 Some users have had their devices replaced entirely.

 If you have persistent problems with Face ID, head to Apple Support to arrange an appointment at a retail store or a mail-in return.
+And if you’re wondering if Face ID is safe to use in the first place, it’s important to understand how exactly Face ID works.

 2. Accidentally Taking a Lot of Screenshots